Kmeakin/walrus-report/src/30-implementation.md

 in this section].

-The job of lexing Walrus code was therefore delegated to the excellent lexer-generator `Logos` ^[TODO cite See https://github.com/maciejhirsz/logos].
-`Logos` accepts a description of a language's lexical syntax expressed via a *regular-expression* matching each token, and generates an optimised Rust program to perform the lexical analysis. `Logos` also allows providing a handwritten function to lex a single token, when that token's structure cannot be expressed as a regular-expression: this is what we use to lex nested block-comments, which are context-free, not regular.
+The job of lexing Walrus code was therefore delegated to the excellent lexer-generator `Logos`[@Logos]. `Logos` accepts a description of a language's lexical syntax expressed via a *regular-expression* matching each token, and generates an optimised Rust program to perform the lexical analysis. `Logos` also allows providing a handwritten function to lex a single token, when that token's structure cannot be expressed as a regular-expression: this is what we use to lex nested block-comments, which are context-free, not regular.
 By using a lexer-generator, we can keep the implementation of the lexer small and easy to maintain, whilst still getting a lexer that is just as fast as an optimised hand-written implementation.
 All that the compiler writer need provide is a few dozen lines of glue code to drive the lexer and source locations to each token.

 ## Parsing
 Once a flat stream of tokens has been produced, they must be assembled into a